SLAP: Simultaneous Localization and Planning Under Uncertainty for Physical Mobile Robots via Dynamic Replanning in Belief Space: Extended version: Experimental Results for a Physical System

-\axx{ To get safer plans when replanning from $ z^{lost}=1 $ situation, we update the rollout planning mechanism slightly: In addition to the new initial belief, we add one more belief node to the graph, as described below.
+To get safer plans when replanning from $ z^{lost}=1 $ situation, we update the rollout planning mechanism slightly: In addition to the new initial belief, we add one more belief node to the graph, as described below.
 Consider a new kidnapped initial belief $ b_{0}\equiv(\widehat{x}^{+}_{0},P_{0}) $.
 Let $ \delta $ denote the distance between the mean of this new belief $ \widehat{x}^{+}_{0} $ and the closest mean on the graph nodes.
 If $ z^{lost}=1 $ and $ \delta $ is not small, the mean belief is far from actual robot position and moving the robot $ \delta $ meters based on a wrong belief might lead to collision.
 To ensure that the proposed rollout-based planner can take this case into account, we add a FIRM node $ b' $ to the graph at (or very close to) the configuration point $ v = \widehat{x}^{+}_{0} $.

-In such a case starting from a deviated belief $ b_{0} $ with large covariance, rollout planner will take the robot to $ b' $ first, which is a belief with the same mean but smaller covariance (i.e., turning in-place or taking very small velocities).
-The reason is that moving the mean of a distribution with large covariance will lead to high collision probability.
+In such a case starting from a deviated belief $ b_{0} $ with large covariance, the planner will take the robot to $ b' $ first, which is a belief with the same mean but smaller covariance (i.e., turning in-place or taking very small velocities).
+Planner will make this choice since moving to a farther node when the covariance is very large will lead to high collision probability; and this risk is reflected in the transition probabilities of the rollout edges.